Marshy Point Nature Center, a Baltimore County Department of Recreation and Parks facility, opened in the Spring of

-The Marshy Point Nature Center Council is a volunteer organization that works with the Department of Recreation and Parks to support the work of the Nature Center and the mission of environmental education.
-The Nature Council hosts monthly audiovisual presentations by natural resource professionals and noted naturalists.
+The Nature Council works with the Department of Recreation and Parks to support the work of the Nature Center and its educational programs, both formal and informal.
+It hosts monthly audiovisual presentations by natural resource professionals and noted naturalists.
 Other programs include water-oriented summer camps for a variety of ages, Monday Pre-K drop-ins, bird walks, canoeing, boat trips, and many other seasonal programs.
 Special events include the annual Spring and Fall Festivals.